Small Groups: Never more than 10-16 travelers—guaranteed!

 You may wish to rise early this morning for an optional hot-air balloon ride, a memorable opportunity to enjoy a bird's-eye view of the sun rising over the ancient temples of Bagan.
 Afterwards, enjoy a Champagne toast and return to the hotel for breakfast.

 After breakfast, we'll all head to a Bagan workshop to learn how to make a popular dish called pone ye gyi, a flavored soy-bean sauce.
 After this glimpse of modern life in the area, we return to the ancient world to tour Gubyauk Gyi Temple, which dates back to the 13th century AD.
 We'll venture inside to see its colorful frescoes and stuccowork.
-Then we witness locals making palm sugar, before lunch on your own and an afternoon at leisure.
+Then we witness locals making palm sugar, before lunch on your own and an afternoon visit to a lacquerware workshop.

 Dinner this evening is included at a local restaurant.